rodrigovivi/linux/dim.rst

 magic-rebase-resolve
 --------------------
-Tries to resolve a rebase conflict by first resetting the tree and the using the magic patch tool.
+Tries to resolve a rebase conflict by first resetting the tree and then using the magic patch tool.
 Then builds the tree, adds any changes with git add -u and continues the rebase.

 apply-resolved
 --------------
-Compile-test the current tree and if successfully resolve a conflicted git am.
+Compile-test the current tree and if successful resolve a conflicted git am.
 Also runs the patch checker afterwards.
 This fails to add the
 Link: tag, so you'll need to add it manually or use the **add-link** subcommand.